farhan5900/spark-build/tests/jobs/scala/README.md

 In the example above Spark will download the `guava` package in the classpath of driver as well as executors.
 The classpath will be decided by the `spark.jars.ivy` setting.

 ## SecretConfs
 [SecretConfs](src/main/scala/SecretConfs.scala) reads the configurations related to Mesos Secret and prints the secret value.
 If it is a reference based secret, read the secret name using `spark.mesos.driver.secret.names` and fetch the corresponding secret value from DC/OS Secret Store.
 If it is a value based secret, read the value using `spark.mesos.driver.secret.values` and prints it.
 It handles file based as well as environment based secrets.
-It accepts one argument `isStrictCluster`, default value is `False`, to determine whether the cluster is permissive or strict.
+It accepts one argument `authToken`.

 Usage:

 ```
 dcos spark run --submit-args="--class SecretConfs \
-https://s3.us-east-2.amazonaws.com/<S3 Bucket>/dcos-spark-scala-tests-assembly-<version>.jar isStrictCluster"
+https://s3.us-east-2.amazonaws.com/<S3 Bucket>/dcos-spark-scala-tests-assembly-<version>.jar authToken"
 ```

 Examples: